 Number is an abstract representation of a very complex concept.
 For this reason, the relationship between the way a number is named and the quantity it represents is not obvious to students.
 Many adults mistakenly believe that if students can count, they understand the meaning of each number.
 However, a student may be able to read and name a number, such as 3 000 047, without really having a sense of the quantity it represents.

-In the junior division, students learn to read and write numbers up to one million and in the intermediate division, up to one billion.
+In the Junior Division, students learn to read and write numbers up to one million and in the Intermediate Division, up to one billion.
 The challenges of writing numbers in words should not be underestimated.
-To help students overcome these challenges, teachers should include numbers on the word wall and build repositories with them to summarize the number agreement rules.
+To help students overcome these challenges, teachers should include numbers on the word wall and build reference materials with them.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 65-66.

 Symbolic Representations